 The objective of this recommendation is to facilitate traffic flow improvements to and from the equestrian venues while lessening the traffic impacts within the overall EPA.
 To this point, there are four approved points of ingress/egress to Palm Beach International Equestrian Center (Country Place PUD).
 Two existing access points are on Pierson Road with a third providing a southern connection to 40th Avenue South.
 A future access point is planned as an eastern connection to South Shore Boulevard.
+With these future access points planned, Lake Worth Road will become a critical point of ingress/egress for the venues.
 Other potential long-term impacts could benefit Grand Champions Polo Club (GCPC) and International Polo Club in the operations of their facilities.
 GCPC recently received approval for two access points off Lake Worth Road for their polo property.
+Additionally, widening Lake Worth Road would take some pressure off venue traffic on Pierson Road.